 Late fees are an unnecessary drain on your income, often accumulating quickly if you miss payment deadlines.
 Each utility provider has its own policy, and these charges can vary, but they consistently add extra cost to your essential services.
 If you regularly pay bills late, these small amounts can add up to a significant sum over a year, money that could have been saved or invested elsewhere.

 Beyond the financial penalty, consistent late payments can sometimes affect your creditworthiness, especially for services like mobile phone bills.
-While utility payments don’t always directly impact your credit score like loan repayments, a history of defaults can sometimes be noted by financial institutions.
+While utility payments do not always directly impact your credit score like loan repayments, a history of defaults can sometimes be noted by financial institutions.
 A single platform helps you avoid these pitfalls by providing timely reminders and automated payment options.

 | Payment Method | Risk of Late Fees | Budget Visibility | Effort Required |